larryhastings/big/README.md

 ### Line-breaking characters

 The situation is slightly worse with line-breaking characters.
-Line-breaking characters are a subset of whitespace characters; they're whitespace characters that always move the cursor down.
+Line-breaking characters (aka *linebreaks*) are a subset of whitespace characters; they're whitespace characters that always move the cursor down to the next line.
 And, as with whitespace generally, Python `str` objects don't agree with Unicode about what is and is not a line-breaking character, and Python `bytes` objects don't agree with either of those.

 Here's the list of all Unicode characters recognized by Python `str` objects as line-breaking characters: